 Are you looking to move to Savannah?
-Famous for its markets, history, and welcoming citizens, the Hostess City of the South is also the oldest city in Georgia.
+Famous for its markets, history, golf courses and welcoming citizens, the Hostess City of the South is also the oldest city in Georgia.
 If you wish to know more about life in Savannah, check out the information provided below:

 Seafood and Gorgeous Beaches